 At Compass Land USA, we do extensive due diligence on all properties before we purchase them.
 If you decide to try and purchase a property yourself, you should start your research and due diligence process with the following 15 questions (you can find more in-depth explanation of the questions and why they’re important here):

-What are the Property Back Taxes?
-Once you've concluded who owns the parcel, your next step is to confirm the amount of back taxes, liens, or debts owed on the property (if any).
+- What are Property Back Taxes?
+Once you’ve concluded who owns the parcel, your next step is to confirm the amount of back taxes, liens, or debts owed on the property (if any).

-What is the Property Zoning?
+- What is Property Zoning?
 Is the lot buildable?
 What other construction is planned or possible on the surrounding land?
 Is this property agricultural, residential or commercial?

-What Property Taxes do You Pay?
+- What Property Taxes do You Pay?
 Land is less expensive to hold over a long-term than most other real estate assets, like townhomes or apartment buildings.
-You still have to check the amount of annual property taxes before you buy.
+You still have to check the amount of annual property taxes before you buy it.
 You as the owner will still be responsible for property taxes.

 What to Watch for with Florida Land

-Technically the entire state of Florida is a flood zone, because it’s located below sea level.
-Obviously there are areas that get more water than others, but in a lot of Florida you’re going to experience standing water after a heavy rainfall.
+Technically the entire state of Florida is a flood zone because it’s located below sea level.
+Obviously there are areas that get more water than others, but in a lot of Florida, you’re going to experience standing water after heavy rainfall.
 So buying land that’s in a designated flood zone isn’t necessarily a terrible thing.

 Florida Wetlands and Buying Land

 Let’s look at wetlands first.
 Wetlands are a marsh or swamp-like ecosystem, where the soil is always covered by water.
 Have you ever heard the saying God created the world, but the Dutch created the Netherlands?